Lysxia/twentyseven/README.md

   if the moves are applied starting from the solved cube.
   (in the format above, with letters `ULFRBD` as colors).

+- The keyword `random`, `twophase` generates a random solvable cube.

-- A single exclamation mark `!`. `twophase` generates a random solvable cube and solves it.
+- The keyword `solverandom`. `twophase` generates a random solvable cube and solves it.

 Spaces are ignored.